 - I’ve been working on a new campus map for Vanderbilt, and there were several map-focused sessions intersecting various pieces of the map puzzle.

 - Knowing that others in the field are going through the same things you are going through?
 Priceless.

 - A deep(er) dive into WP-CLI – something I’ve been exploring in my workflow both at work and on freelance projects.

 And that’s just a cross-section of the amazing content there.

 I’m going to be honest: I’ve been looking forward to Felicia Day’s keynote ever since it was announced.
 And it was everything I hoped it was.
 What I -didn’t- expect was to be blown away by Tatjana Dzambazova’s keynote, and a look into what she’s done for both the maker movement and the future of technology.
 3D Printing, virtualization of real life environments… I felt like I was looking into the future, happening now.

 And yes, Felicia Day’s keynote was EXCEPTIONAL.
-It’s a bit surreal to hear her story, since it mirrors my own so closely: a rural kid turns to the internet for friendship and learns how powerful community is.
+It’s a bit surreal to hear her story, since it mirrors my own so closely: a rural kid turns to the internet for friendship, learn French and how powerful community is.
 Technology changed my life, and I learned today it did the same for her and her career.